noraj/ctf-party/docs/pages/usage.md

 ## Examples of usage

-For base64 encoding instead of writting:
+For base64 encoding instead of writing:

 ```ruby
 require 'base64'